threefoldtech/0-initramfs/README.md

     - Redis (only the server is used)
     - IPFS
     - BTRFS (btrfs-progs)
- - Cleaning and removing useless files
+ - Clean and remove useless files
- - Compiling the kernel (initramfs is bundled)
+ - Compile the kernel (and bundles initramfs in the kernel)

 # How to use it ?
-## Easy way
+## Easy
 Just type: `bash initramfs.sh` and everything should be done in one shot.

 ## Custom way